zbray/lenzos-pictogram-game/README.md

 The theme of the game is a character/island from the video game The Legend of Zelda: The Wind Waker.
 The .mp3 file is the music that plays while the player is on the island where the Lenzo character is introduced.

-Note: Google chrome does not allow autoplay in current build
+Note: Google Chrome does not allow autoplay in current build and Firefox will soon be disabling this as well.

+#### Problem

+Needed to display skill of randomly giving divs a number value and having events happen when the correct number of chosen numbers reached a randomly generated number.

+#### Solution

+Made a fun game with gems and a Legend of Zelda theme.
+Researched and troubleshooted ways to have a music file play on a webpage as well.

 #### Tools utilized